 Newton market their minimalist shoes as providing a very natural ride but yet boast that:

 “With Action/ReactionTM technology, you will immediately experience a highly responsive and engaging cushioning that protects and loses less energy with every step you take.
 Some people have described our cushioning as a “trampoline,” only more fun.” – Newton Running website

-One of the fundamentals Tony Riddle has drilled into the ChampionsEverywhere coaching model is the importance of compliance and how you need to learn to make yourself compliant in the face of the harder surfaces you run on.
+One of the fundamentals in the ChampionsEverywhere coaching model is the importance of compliance and how you need to learn to make yourself compliant in the face of the harder surfaces you run on.
 Cushioning in general is therefore a huge impediment for being able to coach yourself a natural running style effectively and teach yourself to use your own shock absorbers.
 The Newton shoe feels hugely compliant, as much or more as most traditional runners, and is completely ineffective in this for learning how to stop relying on shoes and adapt a more natural running style.